Peach Blueberry Crisp Recipe

 PS: Do you love crème brûlée as much as I do?
 Make sure to check out this easy crème brûlée recipe – you won’t believe the cooking method!

-This peach blueberry crisp is a great dessert to make for guests because it makes your house smell amazing, it’s easy to prepare, and it’s great warm or as it cools to room temperature.
+Peach blueberry crisp is a great dessert to make for guests because it makes your house smell amazing, it’s easy to prepare, and it’s great warm or as it cools to room temperature.
 I’ve made this for company multiple times and people always rave about it.
 Then I hide the leftovers so I can eat it for breakfast.

 Just kidding, I would never do that.
 (Yes, I would.)